Skip top navigation

 Benefits

-You will learn how to identify and improve static HTML designs through the use of Ajax and DHTML (JavaScript and the Document Object Model):
+You will learn how to identify and improve static web designs through the use of Ajax and DHTML (JavaScript and the Document Object Model):

 • Where the biggest improvements can be made